-I was inspired by Josh McDowell, who was on Focus on the Family discussing how to talk to your kids about sex.
-He stressed to share with your kids how sex with your spouse, this big thing they are waiting for, is awesome!
-His adult kids shared with him they waited to have sex until marriage because they wanted what their dad had with their mother.
-His kids only knew what he had because he shared all the time about how much he enjoyed all aspects of his marital relationship.
+Josh McDowell's adult kids shared with him they waited to have sex until marriage because they wanted what their dad had with their mother.
+His kids only knew what he had because he shared all the time about how much he enjoyed all aspects of his marital relationship, including the physical.

-Of course you're not sharing specifics about your sex life with your kids; the conversation I just had was only a few minutes with no specifics, but I repeat with words those feelings to them whenever the spirit leads me.
+Like I said, you're of course not sharing specifics about your sex life with your kids!
+The conversation I just had was only a few minutes with no specifics, but I repeat those feelings to them whenever the spirit leads me.
 Many parents think hugging and kissing sometimes in front of your kids sends the entire message.
 Physical affection is ESSENTIAL, but you must share with words the rest of the story.

 My son is 11 years old now, 12 in a month, and I know it is right for him to start really hearing these things, because soon he will hit puberty and his world will be driven by God-given sexual hormones.